bdogabriel/hackathon-cohere/README.md

 ## Behind the application

-InstaSong can be thought as a combination of steps:
+InstaSong can be explained as a combination of steps:

 -   User input
 -   Song verse generation from image: